How Saving Copies of Your Newspapers Could Save You A Whole New Electric Car - The Media Times

 Whether you’re looking for a new car or just want a much-needed upgrade, you can have peace of mind knowing that you’re doing your part for the environment too.

-By collecting six passwords which will be printed in the Leicester Mercury between Wednesday 22 January and Tuesday 28 January and you could have a chance to win the new MG ZS EV.
+By collecting six passwords which will be printed in the Derby Telegraph or the Burton Mail between Wednesday 22 January and Tuesday 28 January and you could have a chance to win the new MG ZS EV.

 The exciting competition is part of our next project # Do1Thing which will be launched on January 22.